Welcome to Our Blog - Camino de Madrid

 Amenities and Accommodations

-In addition, while the Camino de Madrid passes through towns providing trekkers the opportunity to eat out, enjoy meals and to resupply, it has fewer established, accessible or potable fountains for pilgrims to reliably get water from.
+In addition, while the Camino de Madrid passes through towns providing trekkers the opportunity to eat out, enjoy meals and resupply, it has fewer established, accessible or potable fountains for pilgrims to reliably get water from.
 Despite these challenges however the Camino de Madrid is a wonderful, diverse and unique route waiting to be experienced.

 Comments